Ho Geok Choo

-Madeleine Ho Geok Choo (何玉珠 (Hé Yùzhū); born 15 April 1956) is a Singaporean former politician.
+Madeleine Ho Geok Choo (born 15 April 1956) is a Singaporean former politician.
 A former member of the governing People's Action Party (PAP), she was the Member of Parliament (MP) serving the Boon Lay division of West Coast Group Representation Constituency between 2001 and 2011.
 She is currently the chief executive officer of Human Capital Singapore.

 Personal life

 Ho's father, Ho See Beng, was a former PAP Member of Parliament.

 Ho graduated from the National University of Singapore with a Master of Science degree in human resource management.